Agent Runner

 /workflow: ask Manager to show or generate the project workflow.

-/system-reload-agents: reload agents and groups from config.
+/system-reload-agents: reload agents from config.

 /update-skill: clone or pull Agent Runner skills into ~/.agent-runner/skills.